Broch of Clickimin: History

 The broch was originally excavated and cleared in 1861–2.
 Following major vandalism and dilapidation, parts of the site were rebuilt by the Office of Works in 1908–10.
 It was excavated again between 1953 and 1957 by J. R. C. Hamilton, who proposed a complex chronology for it.
 The earliest occupation of the site, according to Hamilton, was a small Late Bronze Age farmstead of the 7th or 6th centuries BC which (he said) was superseded by a larger circular Iron Age farmhouse built about the 5th century BC.
-In the 4th, or early 3rd century BC, Hamilton continued, a stone-walled fort consisting of the block-house and ringwork was constructed, which was in turn superseded by the broch in about the 1st century AD.
+In the 4th, or early 3rd century BC, Hamilton continued, a stone-walled fort consisting of the blockhouse and ringwork was constructed, which was in turn superseded by the broch in about the 1st century AD.
 In the 2nd and 3rd centuries AD a large wheelhouse was built within the reduced tower and with minor outhouses, storage pits and cattle stalls dug in the debris inside the older defences.

 In recent years Hamilton's schema has been challenged by archaeologists and others: the ring wall, blockhouse and broch are now usually assumed to be contemporary.
 For a full account see B. Smith, 'How not to reconstruct the Iron Age in Shetland: modern interpretations of Clickimin broch', Northern Studies, 47, 2015.